liveuak/freenoom/README_EN.md

 The email refers to the email style of the unregistered public account sent by WeChat.

 ### a
 - Mailbox: For the sake of understanding, it is also called robot mailbox, which is used to send notification emails.
-Currently supports `Gmail`,` QQ mailbox` and `163 mailbox`.
-The program will automatically determine the type of sending mailbox and use the appropriate configuration. `Gmail` is recommended.
 - Mailbox: Used to receive notification emails sent by robots.
-It is recommended to use `QQ Mailbox`.
-The only advantage of` QQ Mailbox` is that the message will pop up in `QQ` when the mail is received.
 - VPS: Any server can be used.
 The system recommends `Centos7`, and the PHP version must be` php7.1` or above.
 - No more

-### Configure sending email
-The following introduces the configuration of `Gmail`,` QQ mailbox`, and `163 mailbox`.
-You only need to look at the parts you need.
-Note that `QQ mailbox` and` 163 mailbox` both use the account plus authorization code to log in.
-`Google Mail` Use your account and password to log in, please know.
-I also want to talk about it.
-For domestic mailboxes, you have to spend a dime to send a text message to the mailbox provider to get the authorization code.
-#### Setting up Gmail
+### Setting up Gmail
 1.In `Settings> Forwarding and POP / IMAP`, tick
 - Enable POP for all messages
 - Enable IMAP